Hardcover, 136 pages

 During her time at Big Ears, she explored Knoxville on foot as well, leaving the theaters and clubs to make pictures on the streets.
 As she wandered, her mind remained tethered to the musical events strewn around downtown Knoxville at various venues.
 Photographing back and forth between city and festival—and subsequently during the editing process—the experience was an exercise and challenge for Joyce to see and document what was happening as openly and as freely as the music had taught her to listen.

-Big Ears Knoxville will make its debut at the Big Ears Festival in Knoxville in March 2019.
+Big Ears Knoxville made its debut at the Big Ears Festival in Knoxville in March 2019.

-This project was made possible with the support of the Reva and David Logan Foundation, Dan and Gloria Logan, Colin Moran, and Visit Knoxville, along with the collaboration of The Paris Review.
+This project was made possible with the support of the Reva and David Logan Foundation, Dan and Gloria Logan, Colin Moran, Visit Knoxville, Moxley Carmichael, Knoxville Museum of Art, Dewhurst Properties and The Tomato Head, in partnership with Rock Fish Stew Institute of Literature and Materials, AC Entertainment, The Southern Documentary Fund, the Contemporary Art Museum Raleigh, and The Paris Review.

 Edition of 400